itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

 It took about ten seconds of drawing to realize my hubris: while leather does indeed have an "interesting" texture, recreating that texture with a pen is JUST THE WORST.

 I made notes.
 I sketched experiments.
 I had it figured out.
-I started drawing.
+I started drawing. _I did not have it figured out._

-_I did not have it figured out._ I took more notes.
-I attempted to uncover the Grand Unified Damned Theory of Leather.
+I took more notes, attempting to uncover the Grand Unified Damned Theory of Leather.
 I started drawing again, in a different place this time.
 It looked weird, but I kept going.
 "Surely," I thought, "surely this will start to look better as I add more detail."

 <aside class="midtext-center">
     <figure>